What is Hypochlorite?

 Is hypochlorite hazardous?

-Health details about sodium hypochlorite (Bleach).
-Whitening your whites, washing up the walls and serving as a perfect sanitizer.
-Yet bleach, (also known as its chemical name, sodium hypochlorite) can be very harmful if not properly treated.
+Hypochlorite can be used in whitening your whites, washing up the walls and serving as a perfect sanitizer.
+Yet bleach, (also known by its chemical name, sodium hypochlorite) can be very harmful if not properly treated.

 What is the common name for sodium hypochlorite?